Dawid33/tutor-handbook/docs/variables.md

    (b) Why does a variables data type matter?

 Variables are used to represent values that may be changed in the program.
-Variables are for representing data of a certain type.
+Each variable denotes data of a certain type.
 To use a variable, you declare it by telling the compiler its name as well as what type of data it can store.
 The variable declaration tells the compiler to allocate appropriate amount of memory for the variable based on its data type.